AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

 * Access types are the same as C/C++ pointers
 * There are usually better ways of memory management

-   - Language has its own ways with dealing with large objects passed as parameters
+   - Language has its own ways of dealing with large objects passed as parameters
    - Language has libraries dedicated to memory allocation / deallocation

 * At a minimum, create your own generics to do allocation / deallocation